Worth It PT

 Due to this vulnerability and how raw that can feel, I am choosing to be vulnerable with you first.

 My first experience with pelvic floor health occurred when I was training for the Chicago Marathon in 2017.
 I was an avid runner, but mainly for my mental health as I also was suffering from crippling anxiety and depression.
 Little did I know, all of that nervous system tension was slowly creating a physical environment that my pelvis wouldn’t be able to tolerate.
 One day I stopped at my six mile marker, and lost complete control of my bladder.
 Humiliation and the realization that I was far from home burned me so deep inside I thought I’d never recover.
 Was everyone looking at me?
 Did they see the liquid soaking my socks?
-I’m only in my twenties and I don't understand what’s happening.
+I was relatively young at the time, and I didn't understand what was happening.

 To make matters more ironic, I was too ashamed to tell anyone despite being in the medical field and knowing I could get help.
 I wasn’t as ashamed to admit I was leaking after I ran.
 I was scared that someone would tell me I was weak, because no athlete wants to hear that.
 The word “weak”, I just knew, would send me into a negative spiral.